CT075/CamCore/HACKING.md

 The following are issues/chores in the codebase that I didn't want to spend too much time on.
 These would be good starter issues.

+This is not an exhaustive list; running a quick grep around the codebase for `XXX` or `TODO` to find other issues is also a good idea.

 ### Empty/Non-empty containers

 There are several places where we use the type `Option<Vec<T>>` for some `T`,